19hours/sg-statutes/Acts/Public Utilities Act.md

 (h) the regulation of the installation of water supplies and alterations thereto and the submission of plans and specifications in respect thereof;

-(i) the prescribing of materials of which pipes and other apparatus and fittings for use in connection with the supply of water, shall be made, and of the size, shape, fitting, arrangement, connection, workmanship, examination, testing, position and method of cleaning them;
+(i) the prescribing of materials of which pipes and other apparatus and fittings for use in connection with the supply, conveyance or distribution of water, shall be made, and of the size, shape, fitting, arrangement, connection, workmanship, examination, testing, position and method of cleaning them;

+[Act 11 of 2018 wef 01/04/2018]

+(ia) the regulation of the supply and use of water fittings, including —

+(i) the registration of suppliers of water fittings;

+(ii) the requirements for water fittings, the imposition of water efficiency practices for water fittings, and the labelling of water fittings; and

+(iii) the recall of water fittings;

+[Act 11 of 2018 wef 01/04/2018]

 (j) the prescribing of the types of apparatus or water appliances to be used and the prohibition of the use of certain types thereof;